Consultation on Letting Boards To Open In Durham City

 Gateshead Council have announced two Selective Licensing consultations, both which will close on the 11th June 2017.
 The first scheme is the proposed introduction of selective licensing in the The Avenues area of Shipcote, and the second is a re-designation of selective licensing in Central Bensham.
-The Housing Act 2004 gives councils the power to introduce the licensing of private rented homes, within ... more
+The fees being proposed for the licensing schemes are; £550 for an Early Application Fee £750 Standard Fee £850 Standard ... more

 Events and Training

 |Agents Principles of Lettings||23rd June 2020||Newcastle||£136 to £170||Book Now|

 |HMO and Principles of Lettings||22nd September 2020||Newcastle||£145 to £164||Book Now|